Frequently asked questions

 The speed with which results are seen depends on the symptoms.
 Most smokers are treated in just one session.
 Simple phobias usually take one or sometimes two sessions, most weight loss clients will be seeing results after four sessions.
 Clients having underlying anxiety issues are treated in an average of eight sessions (usually between 6 and 10) and depressed clients usually require seven sessions.
 Occasionally a couple of sessions of regression work may be needed to deal with any residual anxiety after depression has lifted.

 A lot depends on the client's willingness to "let go" and partake fully in therapy.
-In the vast majority of cases, clients are also given CD recorded sessions to use at home.
+In the vast majority of cases, clients are also given MP3 or CD recorded sessions to use at home.
 This accelerates the process considerably.
 My aim is to have you reach your personal therapy goal in the fastest possible time consistent with good patient care.